Low-Surface-Brightness Galaxies are missing in the observed Stellar Mass Function: Discussions Conclusions

 Tantalizing evidences have been reported by a number of literature that are consistent with our claim of a substantial amount of missing LSBGs in galaxy surveys. \cite{greene+22} performed the image simulation to obtain 80 \% detection completeness at the SB limit of $\left<\mu_r\right>^e\sim $ 28 mag arcsec${}^{-2}$. \cite{vanderburg+17} also showed that they reaches $\sim$80 \% completeness of LSBGs from ESO Kilo-Degree Survey with the SB limit of $\left<\mu_r\right>^e\sim$ 25.5 mag arcsec${}^{-2}$.
 For a lengthy list of complementary observational references, see also \cite{greene+22}.
 If the cosmological surface brightness dimming effect is added to the findings of \cite{vanderburg+17} for LSBGs at $z=0.625$ -- 2, neglecting the evolution correction, then it leads to the SB limit of about $\left<\mu_r\right>^e\sim $ 26 -- 28 mag arcsec${}^{-2}$.
 This is roughly consistent with the arguments presented in the main part of this paper.
 However, the global SFR may not change significantly after the SB limit corrections since the missing LSBGs insignificantly contribute to the global SFR in a low mass range~\citep{davies+16}.

 As of today, the ultra faint field at $\left<\mu_r\right> \gtrsim$ 28 mag arcsec${}^{-2}$ is an almost uncharted territory.
 The Dark Energy Camera (DECam) reaches $\left<\mu_r\right> = 28$ mag arcsec${}^{-2}$ in the Dark Energy Camera Legacy Survey searching for LSBGs \citep{roman+21}.
 The Dragonfly Wide Field Survey also reaches 1$\sigma$ depths of $\left<\mu_g\right>\sim$ 31 mag arcsec${}^{-2}$ \citep{danieli+20}, and many extra-galactic survey projects (HST: \citealt{borlaff+19}; LSST: \citealt{brough+20}; Euclid: \citealt{euclid+22}) are on-going or scheduled for ultra faint-field observations of LSBGs.
+Recently, a space-born observatory, the JWST reaches the faint surface brightness limits of $\left<\mu_{\rm NIRCam}\right>= 31.1$--31.3 mag arcsec${}^{-2}$ at 3$\sigma$ fluctuations in $10{\arcsec}\times10{\arcsec}$ size with about 24-hour exposure \citep{montes+22}.

-Even with the correction to the LSB effects, the GSMFs of \hr\ still show a knee around the characteristic mass less distinct than that of observed GSMFs.
-It may come from an insufficient star formation efficiency ($\epsilon_\star=0.02$) or inefficient SN and AGN feedback.
+Even with the correction to the LSB effects, the GSMFs of \hr\ still has a knee around the characteristic mass less distinct than that of observed GSMFs.
+It may come from an insufficient star formation efficiency ($\epsilon_\star=2\%$) or inefficient SN and AGN feedback.
 This calls for future studies based on the simulations with more complete physics and higher resolution to better understand the star formation and galaxy evolution on a wide-range of a mass scale.

+Theoretical studies have suggested based on controlled hydrodynamical simulations that SFE ranges from 2\% to 9.5\%~\citep[e.g.,][]{matzner+02,semenov+16,kim+21}.
+We adopt $\epsilon_\star = 2\%$ in \hr, which is at the lower end of the SFE range.
+From a pair of simulations with two different SFE ($\epsilon_\star= 2\%$ \& 4\% ), we found that the simulation of $\epsilon_\star=4\%$ produces 1.5--3 times more galaxies than the simulation of $\epsilon_\star=2\%$ does at $z\simeq10$.
+The ratio however drops to $\sim1.3$ for $M\ge 10^9 ~{\rm M_\odot}$ at $z=1.8$ (see \ref{sec:sfecomp}).
+This indicates that higher SFE would not seriously change our fitting to $\mu_{\rm fit}^{\rm lim}$ at $z\lesssim5$, even though SFE is still a substantial factor regulating the growth of galaxies.
+As seen in Figure~\ref{fig:jwst}, \hr\ is also consistent with the current observations made by the JWST for the number density of massive proto galaxies at high $z$.
+Further observations and simulations are, however, required to statistically confirm the populations of massive proto galaxies in the current $\Lambda$CDM paradigm.

+Also as shown in \ref{sec:sizediff}, the definition of the effective radius has a significant impact on the GSMF measurement in simulations.
+Since the three-dimensional effective radius is usually bigger than that measured in two dimensions, the galaxy SB is lower and, consequently, the GSMFs are more seriously affected by the SB limit.
+Likewise, the SB limit has more significant impact on the GSMFs when the effective radius is measured in the face-on plane, compared with that measured in the plane projected along the $x$ axis of the simulation box.